 Displays a list of file types found on the target server.
 File types are the MIME content types or perceived types of file extensions that are associated in the Windows Registry with applications installed on the server.
 It also lists the perceived file types that are defined in the ..\Dynamic File Services\DswFileTypes.cfg file.
 You can customize the types defined in the DswFileTypes.cfg file.
-For information, see "Setting Perceived Types in the DswFileTypes.cfg File" in the Dynamic File Services 2.0 Administration Guide.
+For information, see "Configuring File Extensions and Categories for the File Types Filter" in the Dynamic File Services 2.2 Administration Guide.

+'''

+DswCli.exe -fileTypesInfo

+[authentication_parameters]

-''' DswCli.exe [authentication_parameters] -fileTypesInfo DswCli.exe [authentication_parameters] -types '''
+DswCli.exe -types

+[authentication parameters]

+'''